FrankLawrence/Obsidian-Vault/Computer Programming/Computer Organization/Pipelining.md

 	- branch target address
 - processor checks the branch target buffer for an entry containing the same instruction address -> use state bits to predict whether branch is likely to be taken
 # Resource Limitations
-- instruction stalls occur if theres only 1 cache that supports only one access per cycle
+- instruction stalls occur if there's only 1 cache that supports only one access per cycle
-- Fetch stage accesses cache every cyclye -> Load or Store instruction stalls fetch
+- Fetch stage accesses cache every cycle -> Load or Store instruction stalls fetch
 - using separate caches for instructions and data allows fetch and memory stages to proceed simultaneously
 # Performance Evaluation
 - *basic performance equation*: execution time of a program has a dynamic instruction count of $N$ is given by $$T=\frac{N\times S}{R}$$